doxout/anydb-sql/README.md

 ## transactions

-Create a transactions and execute queries within it
+To create a transaction and execute queries within it, use `db.begin()`

 ```js
 var tx = db.begin()